-Students who are absent from school [either online or in-person] with an excuse shall be given the opportunity to make-up missed work.
+Students who are absent from school with an excuse shall be given the opportunity to make-up missed work.
 The student should contact the school office as soon as possible to obtain assignments.
 The numbers of days the student was absent will equal the number of days the student has to make up the missed work, unless the building administrator deems otherwise.

 If a student misses a teacher's test due to an excused absence, s/he should make arrangements with the teacher to take the test at another time.
-If s/he misses a state-mandated assessment test or other sta should consult with the principal to arrange for
+If s/he misses a state-mandated assessment test or other standardized test, the student should consult with the principal to arrange for administration of the test at another time.